What are Artform Boards?

 - Megan Roberts – Megan is an accomplished Australian arts manager and performing arts producer with two decades of experience spanning dance, theatre, puppetry, music, and experimental performance.
 With expertise in change management, governance, budgeting, and international touring, she has played a key role in driving growth and development within the sector while fostering artistic and workforce innovation.

-- Naomi Hibberd – With a career spanning Europe and Australia, Naomi has danced with prestigious companies like Rambert Dance Company and Balbir Singh Dance Company, before transitioning into producing and choreographing her own works.
-Now serving as Creative Producer at FORM Dance Projects, she is dedicated to nurturing the next generation of dancers and artists through her teaching and industry expertise.
+- Naomi Hibberd – With a career spanning Europe and Australia, Naomi has danced with prestigious companies like Rambert Dance Company and Balbir Singh Dance Company, before transitioning into producing.
+Formerly Creative Producer at FORM Dance Projects, Naomi is now Producer, Performance at Carriageworks, and continues to nurture the next generation of dancers and artists through her teaching and industry expertise.

 - Paul Selwyn Norton – Boasting over 25 years of experience, Paul has led groundbreaking global collaborations, bringing renowned artists like Crystal Pite, Sidi Larbi Cherkaoui, and William Forsythe to audiences worldwide.
 Paul now serves as Creative Director of FORM and consultant Enterprise Director for Gibney Dance, continuing to drive innovative, high-calibre arts programming.